 Can I File a Medical Malpractice Claim Myself?

-Medical malpractice law is one of the most challenging areas of litigation.
-A plaintiff in a medical negligence claim must meet several burdens to pursue a claim and keep it in court.
+Medical malpractice law is one of the most challenging areas of litigation, and the length of a medical malpractice case can take years, especially for higher value claims.
+Additionally, a plaintiff in a medical negligence claim must meet several burdens to pursue a claim and keep it in court.
 An experienced medical malpractice attorney knows how to meet those burdens, including those that follow.

 The statute of limitations is critical.

 A medical malpractice claim must be filed within a certain amount of time, but that time frame is not always obvious.
 For example, the Missouri medical malpractice Statute of Limitations might begin as soon as the malpractice occurs, or it might not begin until the malpractice is discovered (or should have been discovered.)
 Further, the amount of time available to file a claim varies from state to state.
 An experienced medical malpractice lawyer will be able to ascertain whether there is enough time to file a claim.